- Students may be appointed to the following positions:

 - Graduate Assistants may not be appointed concurrently as student assistants.
 In rare cases, the Dean of the Graduate School may approve an exception, when the request comes from the program unit head.

-- The minimum course load for which graduate assistants must be enrolled during long semesters is 6 semester hours.
-Departments may require a larger minimum number of hours.
-For enrollments less than 6 hours a letter from the dean or program unit head to the Graduate School requesting approval to enroll for less hours and explaining the reason for the request is required.
-Students in thesis, professional paper, or dissertation may register for a minimum of 3 hours.
-(Note: Students enrolled for less than 6 hours must pay FICA tax unless enrolled in the last semester.)
+- The minimum course load for which graduate assistants must be enrolled during long semesters is 5 semester credit hours, for both a .25 or .50 FTE.
+Departments may require a greater minimum number of hours.
+For enrollments less than 5 hours, a letter from the dean or program unit head to the Graduate School requesting approval to enroll for fewer hours and explaining the reason for the request is required.
+Students in thesis, dissertation, student teaching, practicum or internship hours may register for a minimum of 3 hours.
+(Note: Students enrolled for less than 5 hours must pay FICA tax unless enrolled in their last semester.)

-- The department will contact the student with an employment offer after checking qualifications.
-(If the graduate student is an F-1 visa student, contact must be made with the International Education so that the assistantship may be used to figure the student’s financial support.
-Send a copy of the graduate assistantship award letter to International Education so that it may be included with the student’s I-20.)
+- The department will contact the student with an employment offer after checking the student's qualifications.
+(If the graduate student is an F-1 visa student, contact must be made with International Student and Scholar Services so that the assistantship may be used to figure the student’s financial support.
+Send a copy of the graduate assistantship award letter to International Student and Scholar Services so that it may be included with the student’s I-20.)

 - The department will verify they have available funds for appointing a graduate assistant.
 If funds are not available in the appropriate budget line, a budget transfer should be processed.